 📜 CyberGhost’s Privacy Policy Review

-None of this information is monitored or logged, so the provider has no idea what you’re up to online.
+None of this information is monitored or logged, so the VPN has no idea what you’re up to.
 CyberGhost mentions a few more things.
 It says it doesn’t keep connection logs, IP addresses, connection timestamps, or even credit card information.
-In terms of stored information, we have nothing to discuss.
+It stores VERY little data.
+Very.

 Every VPN stores something, and CyberGhost relies on non-sensitive information.
-For example, your email address is mandatory to register for a VPN.
-Troubleshooting information is also there, including the browser type, OS version, and battery charge.
-It’s not only for troubleshooting, but also for improving the service.
+Your email address is mandatory to register for a VPN.
+Then, there’s troubleshooting information, such as the browser type, OS version, and battery charge.
+It’s also used to improve the VPN and make it more reliable.

-CyberGhost uses cookies on its site like any other VPN, but there are no trackers that will monitor your steps outside of its website.
+CyberGhost uses cookies on its site, but there are no trackers that monitor your steps outside of its website.
 Its privacy policy is free of ambiguities.
 It’s easy to read and grasp in minutes, making it one of the best around.

 🔎 Third-Party Audits

 The VPN existed for a long time before getting a third-party audit.
-Its pre-audit era was reliant on the so-called transparency reports that the provider published four times a year.
+Its pre-audit era was reliant on transparency reports that the VPN published 4 times a year.
 It still does, like PIA, so this tradition prevailed.
-A few years ago, it received its audit.
+A few years ago, it received its audit from Deloitte (2022).
+It was the first CyberGhost audit.

 CyberGhost Review: Speed Test Results (Updated for 2026)

 If you’re interested in its speed test results, this section of our CyberGhost review is for you.
-We tested CyberGhost from Belgrade, where we resided during the review process.
+We tested CyberGhost from Belgrade, where we resided during the review.
 At this time, our internet speed without using a VPN was:

-To ensure we put the provider through a real-life test, we tested a few locations.
+To ensure we put the VPN through a real-life test, we tested a few locations.
 These include the UK, close to us, the USA, which is further away, and then Japan, whose distance is similar.
-CyberGhost was tested for three days in a row.
+CyberGhost was tested for 3 days in a row.

 UK Speed Test Results: